LennaHammer/English/EVP/out/words_adjective.md

 /nuː/ RECENTLY CREATED
 [A1]recently made or having started to exist recently
 - a new car
-- She's very creative and always coming up with new ideas.
+- She's very creative and always coming up with new `ideas`.
 - What's new in the fashion world?
 - We have to invest in new technology if we are to remain competitive.
 - It was a new bike - she never buys anything second-hand.